WHEREAS broadband is recognized as an essential utility by communities and jurisdictions throughout the world; and

 Increases to funding for broadband network support would need to be considered through the government’s budget development process.

 The Government of Alberta response indicates broad support of the resolution’s call for increased action on the part of government and industry in enhancing rural broadband availability and quality.
 RMA is pleased with the direction that the Government of Alberta has taken to this point in prioritizing rural final mile connectivity in their development of a new SuperNet operating agreement.
 The Government of Alberta is currently in the process of developing a rural broadband strategy, and has convened an inter-ministerial working group to do so.
 In early 2018, RMA assisted Service Alberta in promoting a survey to members to gather baseline information on rural broadband service delivery.
 In the fall of 2018, Service Alberta gathered feedback from the RMA Board of Directors on the broadband strategy, including the strategy’s scope, implementation, oversight, and priority areas.
 Service Alberta also provide an update on the strategy to RMA members at the Fall 2018 RMA Convention.
-Service Alberta has indicated that formal information on the strategy will be releasd in early 2019, but at this point it has not yet been released.
+Service Alberta has indicated that formal information on the strategy will be released in early 2019, but at this point it has not yet been released.

 A second aspect of the CRTC’s declaration of broadband as a basic service was to increase the threshold for underserved areas from those with service below 5mbps download / 1mbps upload to 50mbps download / 10mbps upload.
 In their 2018 budget, the Government of Canada also announced that $100 million over five years has been dedicated to the Strategic Innovation Fund, will mainly be used to advanced low earth orbit satellite technology to improve broadband service in rural and remote communities.
 Further, the 2019 Government of Canada budget allocates $1.7 billion in new funding with the goal of all Canadians having access to 50mbps download and 10mbps upload speeds by 2030.